CEO and Executive Management Team at Canadian Blood Services

 Mr. Ian Mumford

-Prior to joining Canadian Blood Services, Ian held various executive positions of increasing scope and responsibility in the health, energy and communications sectors.
+Prior to joining Canadian Blood Services, Ian held various executive positions of increasing scope and complexity in the health, energy and communications sectors.

-Based at Canadian Blood Services' Head Office in Ottawa, Ian continues to be involved in professional and community organizations.
-He is a member of the American Association of Blood Banks and the Association of Donor Recruitment Professionals and serves on the Board of Directors of the Ottawa Health Research Institute and the Hospice at May Court.
-He also served six years on the Ottawa Civic Hospital Board of Trustees, including two years as Chairman.
+Based at Canadian Blood Services’ Head Office in Ottawa, Ian continues to be involved in professional and community organizations.
+He is Chair of the Ottawa Hospital Research Institute, and a past Chair of the Hospice at May Court and Ottawa Civic Hospital.

 Dr. Christian Choquet